kneath/kss/spec.md

 KSS focuses on *how people work with CSS* — it does not define code structures, naming conventions, or methods for abstraction.
 It is important to understand that the styleguide format and documentation format are intrinsically tied to one another.

-## CSS Structure

-Certain styles must be separated into different folders to use KSS effectively:

-* **Preprocessor global variables and helper functions** — These files should not generate any actual CSS.
-* **Standalone styles (plugins)** - Self-contained styles that do not depend on any other styles.
-Examples include: CSS resets, (jQuery) plugin styles, and CSS frameworks.
-* **Shared styles** - Styles that are shared across many pages or most of the website.
-Examples include: form styles, generic text styling, and general layout.

-The remainder of your styles can be organized at your discretion.

-### Recommended directory structure

-    styles
-    ├── globals
-    │   ├── browser_helpers.scss
-    │   ├── responsive_helpers.scss
-    │   ├── variables.scss
-    ├── plugins
-    │   ├── jquery.fancybox-1.3.4.css
-    │   ├── pygment_trac.css
-    │   └── reset.scss
-    ├── sections
-    │   ├── feed.scss
-    │   ├── ideas.scss
-    │   ├── profile.scss
-    └── shared
-        ├── forms.scss
-        └── markdown.scss

 ## Style Documentation

 Unlike TomDoc, not every CSS rule should be documented.
 You should document a rule declaration when the rule can accurately describe a visual UI element in the styleguide.
 Each element should have one documentation block describing that particular UI element's various states.

 KSS documentation is hierarchical in nature — any documentation blocks at a styleguide hierarchy apply to the documentation blocks within that level.
+This means that documentation for 2.1 applies to documentation for 2.1.3.

 ### Format